 As a result we’re able to provide benefits that are tailored to our employees’ needs and build a stronger employer brand.
 The Wishlist app has seen

 Working on multiple projects (and planning several other) at any given moment makes it essential for us to have a visibility into resource utilization and capacity forecast.
 We decided to build a tool that would cover resource scheduling, time tracking and availability management.
-That’s how teamdeck came into being.
+That’s how our product - resource planning software named Teamdeck came into being.
 You can read a more detailed story of our first Apptension-owned product here.

 Teamdeck helped us better manage our resources and we needed it to be integrated with Podio from the get-go.
 You see, both PM tools and resource management tools require a lot of the same data - list of people, holidays, vacations etc. Everyone who uses Podio can import these into their teamdeck account making those two products connected without unnecessary hassle.
 We’re really stoked about our recent beta launch so don’t hesitate to express your opinion about it.